adaltas/node-nikita/docs/content/project/contribute.md

 ## Documentation

-Managing an open source project a huge time sink and most of us are non-native English speakers.
+Managing an open-source project is a huge time sink and most of us are non-native English speakers.
 We greatly appreciate any time spent fixing typos or clarifying sections in the documentation.

 ## Discussions